 NHL-Season suspended due to coronavirus outbreak

-The National Hockey League (NHL) season has been suspended immediately due to the global coronavirus outbreak, the NHL said on Thursday.
+The National Hockey League suspended its season on Thursday due to the global coronavirus outbreak which could prevent the league from awarding a Stanley Cup champion for only the third time in its history.
 The decision, announced by NHL Commissioner Gary Bettman in a statement after an emergency conference call with the board of governors, came a day after the NBA suspended its season until further notice after a player tested positive for coronavirus.

 Bettman said that since NHL teams share facilities and locker rooms with NBA clubs it now seems likely a member of the NHL community will test positive at some point and therefore it was no longer appropriate to play games.
 "We will continue to monitor all the appropriate medical advice, and we will encourage our players and other members of the NHL community to take all reasonable precautions – including by self-quarantine, where appropriate," said Bettman.

 "Our goal is to resume play as soon as it is appropriate and prudent, so that we will be able to complete the season and award the Stanley Cup."
-The NHL has 24 teams in the United States and seven in Canada, and the league's Stanley Cup Playoffs usually begin in early April.
+The NHL has 24 teams in the United States and seven in Canada, and the league's original schedule shows the last day of the 2019-20 regular season listed as April 4 with the Stanley Cup Playoffs starting the following week and ending in mid-June.

+Both the end of regular season and last possible date for the Stanley Cup Final (June 13) may have to be adjusted depending on how long play remains suspended.
+Only twice before has the Stanley Cup not been awarded: in 1919 because of the Spanish flu; and in 2005 when the season was called off due to a lockout.

+The NHL Players Association called the temporary suspension an appropriate course of action and said it will remain in daily discussions with the league, medical consultants and players.
+"The players are looking forward to the opportunity to resume play in front of hockey fans everywhere," the NHLPA said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)